 IBC Responsibilities.
 IBC shall (i) be responsible for Customers’ and Users’ compliance with ADILAS’s policies and procedures applicable to the Services; (ii) be responsible for the accuracy, quality and legality of the Customer Data and of the means by which it was acquired.
 IBC shall not: (a) make the Services available to anyone other than Customer and Users; (b) sell, resell, rent or lease the Services outside the Territory; (c) use the Services to store or transmit infringing, libelous, or otherwise unlawful or tortious material, or to store or transmit material in violation of third-party privacy rights; (d) use the Services to store or transmit Malicious Code; (e) interfere with or disrupt the integrity or performance of the Services or third- party data contained therein; or (f) attempt to gain unauthorized access to the Services or their related systems or networks.
 IBC shall, solely at its own cost, employ at least one (1) experienced sales person who is knowledgeable concerning the functions and advantages of the Services and at least one (1) experienced technical person who is knowledgeable concerning the functions, specifications and advantages of the Services.
 This experienced technical person shall be responsible for a Canadian cannabis specific User Manual for each vertical and keep these current pertaining to all system updates.

 Usage Limitations.
 If ADILAS opts to impose Services limitations on any Customers, such as but not limited to disk storage space, application programming interface calls or any changes to the features or allowances outlined on Schedule A “Fees”, then ADILAS will provide at least two (2) month written notice of such limitations to IBC.
-Normally limitations can be resolved by having the Customer upgraded to a higher service level or a Dedicated server.
+Normally, limitations can be resolved by having the Customer upgraded to a higher service level or a dedicated server, which IBC will first attempt to move a Customer to resolve any Service limitations.

 PAYMENT TERMS AND TAXES